AyanZilani/MovieSearchApp/README.md

 # MovieSearchApp
 A movie search app with TMDB api using react hooks

-Deployed in Cloud with bothe Azure and AWS
+Deployed in Cloud with both Azure and AWS

 AWS : https://d3exkucr3jklc1.cloudfront.net/